This is the character page index for Vampyr Minor Characters.

 - Red Baron: "The Hand that Crushes All".
 "The Butcher of Galway" when he was human.

-- Top-Heavy Guy: He has a very large torso and upper limbs which stand in large contrast to his relatively-normal lower base.
+- Top-Heavy Guy: Like all Vulkods, He has a very large torso and upper limbs which stand in large contrast to his relatively-normal lower base.

 - Undying Loyalty: To the Ascalon Club.
 It's not returned.